 This is where hedge funds differ from the typical average investor.
 If you are reading this, chances are you fall into the passive investor category.
 You buy the stock and hope the company management is competent and pray that the stock price rises.

 Activist investors are different.
 Many hedge funds won't sit on a huge investment and just wait to see how things will turn out.
 They would perform actions that they hope will increase the stock price.
-For instance, Greenlight Capital bought a large stake in GM many months ago.
+For instance, Greenlight Capital bought a large stake in GM many years ago.
 David Einhorn, the fund manager, believed it was undervalued (as did many frustrated stockholders at the time).
 He pushed for corporate action that would split the stock into a dividend-paying stock and a growth stock in hopes of unlocking shareholder value.
 Eventually the stockholders sided with GM against Einhorn, but the drama between the two brought GM into the spotlight.
 In fact, the stockholders rejection of Einhorn's proposal was interpreted by many people as a sign of their confidence in the company's management.
-The stock has risen substantially since that time.

 Weaknesses of tracking Hedge FundsThis mini-course would not be complete without seriously discussing the weaknesses of following hedge funds.
 The following are the major challenges we found when building investment strategies using hedge fund portfolios.